Blood pressure monitor against a blue background

 Table of contents

 It’s no secret that heart health is vital for maintaining your overall wellness and ensuring a high quality of life.
-What’s not so well-known are the potential positive effects of vitamins on that powerful muscle in your chest.
+What’s not so well-known are the potential positive effects of vitamins and supplements on that powerful muscle in your chest.

 Vitamin A